aiberlin/SomBat_2020/HW/README.md

 - We connect a header row to:
 [MOS, MIS, CLK, empty(CE0), empty(CE1), Pin5]
 A 4 stranded flat wire goes to the mcp3008 board, as well as
-- GND + 3.3V from pin triple near the audio jack.
+- • GND and • +3.3V from power pin triple near the audio jack.

 ![4-AudioBonnet-MOSI til Pin5, GND + 3.3V](fotos/4-AudioBonnet.JPG)